AnnArborTees/img-manip/readme.md

   of https://github.com for this repository on the production servers.
 * It is assumed that the `img-manip` repository is cloned into `/home/ubuntu/img-manip` on all production servers.

+#### Manually

+Just get it so that the mockbot executable is in PATH.
+Just running `make; sudo make install` on the production server should work just fine.